Skip to content

 1. Start recording (= saving data to file) by clicking the paused button in ActiView on the bottom right.
 When recording, it switches to saving and turns green (see Figure 12).
 Do not forget this (you wouldn't be the first)!

-5. The data is saved in the folder you selected earlier.
-Make sure to copy the data from the acquisition computer to your personal drive at the end of your experiment.
-Occasionally, the EEG computer will be cleaned and your data might be lost if it is not backed-up.
+6. The data is saved in the folder you selected earlier.
+Make sure to copy the data from the acquisition computer to your personal (encrypted) drive at the end of your experiment.
+Occasionally, the EEG computer drive will be cleaned and your data might be lost if it is not backed-up.

-6. When you are done, turn off the A/D-box, the general power strip and the lights in the EEG booth.
+7. When you are done, turn off the A/D-box, the general power strip and the lights in the EEG room.

 Tip

-Make sure to write down the "bad channels" (i.e., with impedances below or above 20 mV) on your Case Report Form (you can find an example here) for each run separately (the impedances can change throughout the experiment), such that you can take this into account in your analysis (e.g., interpolation).
+Make sure to write down the "bad channels" (i.e., with impedances outside of the [-20 20 µV] range) on your participant log (you can find an example here) for each run separately (the impedances can change throughout the experiment).
+You can then take this into account in your analysis (e.g., through interpolation).

 After the experiment